 Lunch is the perfect time to try the smørrebrød, the famous Danish open-faced sandwich.
 For the full local experience, wash it down with aquavit!

 The smørrebrød can have any toppings you want, including shrimp, egg, meat, or fish.
 Vegetarian toppings include potato and avocado.
 Dark rye bread is slathered with butter (or lard), and then the toppings are piled on, for a tasty treat.

 For the most gourmet smørrebrød experience, head to Aamanns.
 You can sit down and eat a relaxed lunch, or get a to-go box from their deli next door.
 Either way, you’ll be happy with your meal.
 If you are at Nyhavn at lunch time, try the smørrebrød at Told & Snaps, or Kompasset.

-If you are visiting Copenhagen for 2 or 3 days, consider a food tour to learn more about new Nordic cuisine and sample a choice array of local delicacies!
+If you love food sampling, consider a food tour to learn more about new Nordic cuisine and sample a choice array of local delicacies!
 This tour takes 2.5 hours, and involves a short walk through the city.

 There are more than a dozen Michelin starred restaurants in Copenhagen, so consider ending your one day in Copenhagen with a fine dining experience at one of them!

 Try Geranium, which has three Michelin stars and offers a multi-course tasting menu (about two dozen offerings!) with wine or juice pairings.
 You will love the big open kitchen and elegant Nordic design.

 Or Noma, the legendary New Nordic restaurant, also with three Michelin stars, focused on locally sourced seasonal ingredients.